Combating Gun Violence

 - Developing first-in-class recruitment and training procedures to build a pipeline of police officer candidates who live in Minneapolis

 - Strengthening discipline and accountability within the police department

 - Increasing oversight by creating a leadership position that focuses on community safety functions across city departments

-Earlier this month, Minneapolis Mayor Jacob Frey nominated Dr. Cedric Alexander to become Minneapolis’ first Commissioner of Community Safety and lead a proposed Office of Community Safety.
+Earlier this summer, Minneapolis Mayor Jacob Frey nominated Dr. Cedric Alexander to become Minneapolis’ first Commissioner of Community Safety and lead a proposed Office of Community Safety.
 Dr Alexander is a clinical psychologist and author who has more than 40 years of law enforcement experience in Florida and the state of New York.
 He also served on the Obama administration’s Task Force on 21st Century Policing.
 More details about the Community Safety Commissioner role are available in the job description and on the city’s website.

 Local Gun Violence Prevention Efforts